-Three cup chicken is a classic Taiwanese chicken dish (San Bei Ji) made by simmering chicken with soy sauce, wine, and Thai basil.
-Learn how to make this popular chicken recipe from Chinese and Taiwanese cuisine.
+Three cup chicken is a classic Taiwanese chicken dish called San Bei Ji.
+Chicken wings are simmered with a cup of the each 3 ingredients: soy sauce, rice wine, and sesame oil.
+Thai basil adds an amazing aroma and taste.
+Don’t miss out this popular Asian chicken recipe from Taiwanese cuisine.

 - San (三) = three

 - Ji (鸡) = chicken

 Traditionally, 3 bei ji is made with one cup each of three liquids – soy sauce, rice wine, and sesame oil.
 Then chicken pieces are added and braised with the liquids in a clay pot.
 In the modern adaptation of 3 cup chicken recipe, you don’t have to use exactly one cup of each liquid, and the addition of basil, garlic, ginger, and chili bring more flavor to the dish.